On this page:

 - Documentation of graduate level supervised clinical hours

-Provide evidence of no criminal history record on file from both a Federal Bureau of Investigation, an Ohio Bureau of Criminal Identification and Investigation and (if applicable) the state in which you reside for background check.
+Provide evidence of no criminal history record on file from both a Federal Bureau of Investigation and an Ohio Bureau of Criminal Identification and Investigation (or applicable state) background check.
 Please be aware that background checks may take up to 30 days to process.
-It is in your benefit to complete the background check one month prior to the College of Nursing and Health application deadline.
+It is to your benefit to complete the background check one month prior to the College of Nursing and Health application deadline.
 Background checks can be done in the Educational Resource Center at 116 Allyn Hall.
-The results must be sent to Zane Jacks, College of Nursing and Health, 160 UH, Wright State University, 3640 Col. Glenn Hwy, Dayton, OH 45435.
-Information on the background check can be found here (pdf).
+The results must be sent to, College of Nursing and Health, 160 UH, Wright State University, 3640 Col. Glenn Hwy, Dayton, OH 45435.

 Applications are due April 1.
 They will be reviewed and interviews scheduled in April with decisions made in early May.

 Keep in mind that it takes 2-6 weeks to process an application in the Graduate School.
 Once all your application materials have been received, you will be contacted to interview with the Program Director.

 The baccalaureate degree in nursing, master's degree in nursing and Doctor of Nursing Practice at Wright State University are accredited by the Commission on Collegiate Nursing Education.